Revelstoke roads and weather - BC Local News

 Weather report from Environment Canada for Revelstoke area:

 Today: Sunny.
 Fog patches dissipating this morning.
-High 13.
-UV index 5 or moderate.
+High 15.
+UV index 6 or high.

+Tonight: Clear.
+Increasing cloudiness near midnight then 40 percent chance of showers before morning.
+Low plus 3.

 Revelstoke Mountain Resort report: